gardenlinux/glrd/README.md

                         Prefix for S3 bucket objects.
 Defaults to empty string.
   --delete DELETE       Delete a release by name (format: type-major.minor).
 Requires --s3-update.
   --create-initial-releases CREATE_INITIAL_RELEASES
-                        Comma-separated list of initial releases to retrieve and generate: 'stable,patch,nightly'.
+                        Comma-separated list of initial releases to retrieve and generate: 'major,minor,nightly'.
-  --create CREATE       Create a release for this type using the current timestamp and git information (choose one of: stable,patch,nightly,dev,next)'.
+  --create CREATE       Create a release for this type using the current timestamp and git information (choose one of: major,minor,nightly,dev,next)'.
-  --version VERSION     Manually specify the version (format: major.minor for versions < 2000.0.0, major.minor.micro for versions ≥ 2000.0.0).
+  --version VERSION     Manually specify the version (format: major.minor for versions < 2000.0.0, major.minor.patch for versions ≥ 2000.0.0).
   --commit COMMIT       Manually specify the git commit hash (40 characters).
   --lifecycle-released-isodatetime LIFECYCLE_RELEASED_ISODATETIME
                         Manually specify the release date and time in ISO format (YYYY-MM-DDTHH:MM:SS).